Cinnamon and Kale

 If you have a hand blender or food processor, you can make these oat flour pancakes in minutes.
 The oats become very finely chopped in the process of blending the pancake, turning them into flour.
 I usually make the pancake mixture in a tall jug with an immersion blender.
 You simply need to add all the ingredients and blitz until smooth.

 The pan needs to be hot before you add the pancake mixture to stop it sticking to the pan.
 Heat the pan, add a tiny bit of oil and tip to spread it around the pan.
-Then add half the mixture and tip to spread around the pan.
-Cook for 2-3 minutes until the mixture is set, then turn over and cook the other side for 1-2 minutes.
-The pancakes are quite robust, so they are easy to handle.
+Then add tablespoonfuls of the mixture and gently spread them out slightly.
+You'll get 6-8 pancakes from this quantity of mixture, so it's best to cook them in two batches.

 Serving